Today we are going to review some new model tanks, and I think you find the best!

 Best Model Tanks in 2020 – Comparison Table

 Okay, let’s take a look at the parts of the kit here.
-Uh, the lower hole is multi piece.
-Uh, just a couple pieces went together really nicely lined up, really square you the upper hall, once again with one piece very nice has done as well.
-You’ll also notice that there’s some casting marks that add a real nice touch realism to it as well as the ray serial numbers.
-One of the thing I’ll point out to you too, although this kid is white, this was an early version that was sent out to me.
-Uh, I believe the actual kid itself will become an an all of drab when it’s finally released to the public.
+Uh, the lower hole is the multi piece.
+Uh, just a couple of pieces went together really nicely lined up, really square you the upper hall, once again with one piece very nice has done as well.
+You’ll also notice that there are some casting marks that add a real nice touch of realism to it as well as the ray serial numbers.
+One of the things I’ll point out to you too, although this kid is white, this was an early version that was sent out to me.
+Uh, I believe the actual kid itself will become an all of drab when it’s finally released to the public.
 Uh, you also notice that the sponsors aren’t hollowed out anymore, so you will get no light bleed through.
-If you open up the hatches of the Turret, there’s all the suspension parts in the wheels.
+If you open up the hatches of the Turret, there are all the suspension parts in the wheels.
 Uh, although the suspension only has a few pieces to make it up, it is very finely detailed and looks really, really well once it’s done.

 one other thing I want to point out about this kid.
-This is not the task of kit in any way.
-To me, a few months back issue to task a kit in their own box.
+This is not the task of the kit in any way.
+To me, a few months back, issue to task a kit in their own box.
 Uh, but they actually made, made it known that it was a task, a kit.
-This is all completely brand new tooling the suspension parts looked like that.
+This is all completely brand new tooling.
+The suspension parts looked like that.
 They have been reworked from the kit that came out a few years ago.
-The Israeli imm 51 a, they have a 2011 stamp on it, but they’ve also have right next to 2015.
+The Israeli imm 51 a, they have a 2011 stamp on it, but they’ve also had right next to 2015.

 So I believe they’ve been reworked a little bit, but the 2011 pieces were absolutely beautiful.
 So and add state of the art

-We’re about halfway through the model right now and you just want to tell you what an absolute pleasure this kid was.
-The work on to me has really done a great job engineering.
-The lower hall suspension, the suspension.
+We’re about halfway through the model right now, and you just want to tell you what an absolute pleasure this kid was.
+The work on to me has really done a great job engineering: the lower hall suspension, the suspension.
 I’ve built both the Dragon Kit as well as the task of Kit.
-Both of the and both of those kits go crazy with the number of parts they make, the all the different parts move and all that kind of stuff that I could care less about because I’m going to have it just on a flat surface.
-This was very easy to put together.
-As you could see in the previous parts of the video.
+Of the and both of those kits go crazy with the number of parts they make, the all the different parts move and all that kind of stuff that I could care less about because I’m going to have it just on a flat surface.
+This was very easy to put together as you could see in the previous parts of the video.
 It actually only took me just over two hours to get to this portion of it, so I think the rest of the kid’s going to be a breeze as well.